 Oh yeah, they are.
 Because this comes naturally with the growth and accessibility of technology.

 Another topic we want to talk to you about is finding new talent.
 Some companies are having trouble to find employees, especially in the IT sector.
 In Germany, for example, there are 124.000 vacancies at the moment, in the IT industry alone.
 At Boxcryptor, we focus strongly on diversity and LGBTQ friendliness to motivate more people to apply.
 What measures do you take at CQURE, to build a good team?

 CQURE Team is very diverse.
-From the beginning I was focused on choosing the most interesting people from received applications – most of them had strongly technical backgrounds before CQ but few had a detail-oriented, I would say ‘detective’, attitude.
-When we recruit new Team members, we verify not only their skills but also, maybe even primarily, their creativity and enthusiasm.
+From the beginning I was focused on choosing the most interesting people from received applications – most of them had strong, technical backgrounds before CQ but few had a detail-oriented, I would say ‘detective’, attitude.
+When we recruit new team members, we verify not only their skills but also, maybe even primarily, their creativity and enthusiasm.
 Speaking of diversity, I think that it might be surprising, but we employ more women than men.

 If you had to recommend another female expert in cyber security to follow, for example, on Twitter.
 Who would that be?

 I think about Magda Chelly from Singapore, she is definitely the one to follow on Twitter.
-She is really well recognized consultant in the Asian region, she has also a lot of experience and interesting arguments.
+She is a really well recognized consultant in the Asian region, she has a lot of experience and interesting arguments.